 The application of data analytics to “big data” is revolutionizing the way we understand and interact with the world.

 Data analytics is a uniquely interdisciplinary major with academic partnerships rarely found in other majors.
-Data analytics majors receive a Bachelor of Science (BS) degree from the College of Arts and Sciences through curricular partnerships with the College of Engineering, the College of Medicine and the Fisher College of Business.
+Data analytics majors receive a Bachelor of Science (BS) degree from the College of Arts and Sciences through curricular partnerships with the College of Engineering, the College of Medicine, the College of Public Health, and the Fisher College of Business.

 Each student chooses a specialization within the major to learn how core fundamentals are applied in a particular field.
 The Curriculum Overview page gives you an in-depth look at the major.

 The McKinsey Global Institute

 describes data analytics as “the next frontier for innovation.”
 Data Analytics professions are ranked favorably in terms of job environment, outlook, stress and compensation — mid-career professionals can expect to earn a solid six-figure income.
 In May 2015, the Harvey Nash CIO Survey